dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

     site and its instrumentation is successfully removed.
 Otherwise, it returns false.

-  .. cpp:function:: int getDisplacedInstructions(int maxSize, void *insns)

-    BPatch_point::getDisplacedInstructions  Returns the instructions to be relocated when instrumentation is inserted  at this point.
-Returns the number of bytes taken up by these instructions.

   .. cpp:function:: bool usesTrap_NP()

-    Checks if inserting instrumentation at this point requires using a trap.
+    Checks if inserting instrumentation at this point requires using a trap rather than a jump to the base tramp.

     On the x86 architecture, because instructions are of variable size, the instruction at a point may be too small for Dyninst to replace